 Types of POA in Florida

-There are different types of POA forms available for use within Florida.
-A principal can use one of the different Florida power of attorney forms depending on the purpose or what they wish to accomplish.
+There are different types of these forms available for use within Florida.
+A principal can use one of the different Florida POA forms depending on the purpose or what they wish to accomplish.
 Each type serves a unique purpose and designates specific unique powers to the agent.

 Download: Microsoft Word (.docx)